 I am an Affiliate with Foyles, Waterstone’s, the Book Depository and Amazon.
 This means that if you use one of the links at the end of a review post to buy a book, I receive a very small percentage commission.

 I live in Oxfordshire, I have experience in copy-editing, proof-reading, writing and research.
-I studied English and French at the University of St Andrews – the website has tracked the past half decade or so of my life as well as charting my on-going bibliophilia.
-Books are what I like best, but I also enjoy knitting, writing, swimming, feminism, Granny Smith apples, postcards, handbags, dresses that have pockets and daffodils.
+I studied English and French at the University of St Andrews – the website has tracked almost a decade of my life as well as charting my on-going bibliophilia.
+Books are what I like best, but I also enjoy knitting, writing, swimming, long walks, Girl Guiding, feminism, Granny Smith apples, postcards, handbags, dresses that have pockets and daffodils.